-The number of patients reported as waiting longer than 12 weeks has increased in January due to ongoing issues within Dermatology, Gastroenterology and Pain Control.
+The number of patients reported as waiting longer than 12 weeks has improved in March due to extra activity provided within Dermatology and Gastroenterology.
+It is however predicted to increase again in April due to ongoing issues within these specialties.

-- Cardiology: capacity is an ongoing problem, work is ongoing with the service to look for solutions. - Chronic Pain: Capacity issues within the service are causing a continuing concern however the service has been taking a proactive response to referrals and this having a positive effect on their waiting list.
-The improvements have started to filter through from January this year. - Dermatology: Currently is an issue due to long term consultant illness and the new consultant that was due to start in January has declined the post.
+- Cardiology: capacity is an ongoing problem, work is ongoing with the service to look for solutions. - Chronic Pain: capacity issues within the service are causing a continuing concern however the service has been taking a proactive response to referrals and this having a positive effect on their waiting list. - Dermatology: currently is an issue due to long term consultant illness and the new consultant that was due to start in January has declined the post.
 A review into the service is currently underway.
 Also we have received funding from the Scottish Government to support extra clinics to help reduce the breaching patients. - Diabetics / Endocrinology: continues to be challenging.
-Short-term capacity has been organised with local clinicians whilst a longer term solution is identified. - Oral Surgery: The new consultants came into post at the start of January so we expect the Outpatient Waiting Lists to reduce over the coming months. - Gastroenterology: The waiting lists have been reduced to 8 weeks however capacity issues within the service still require ongoing support to prevent patients going over 12 weeks.
+Short-term capacity has been organised with local clinicians whilst a longer term solution is identified. - Oral Surgery: the new consultants came into post at the start of January so we expect the Outpatient Waiting Lists to reduce over the coming months. - Gastroenterology: the waiting lists have been reduced to 8 weeks however capacity issues within the service still require ongoing support to prevent patients going over 12 weeks.